vivienfanghuagood/jupyterServer/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

 Open `http://localhost:8000` in your browser and enter your email address.
-The application stores the notebook URL in a local SQLite database and reuses it on subsequent requests.
+The application stores the notebook URL and the Kubernetes pod name in a local SQLite database and reuses the information on subsequent requests.

 ## Customisation